sukitsubaki/musicbrainz-to-discogs/README.md

 - **Duplicates**: Already-added releases are skipped gracefully.
 - **macOS users**: `._` AppleDouble metadata files are automatically ignored.

+## Acknowledgements
+This script was inspired by my friend [svetixoxo](https://github.com/svetixoxo), who wanted to sync her own MusicBrainz-tagged library to Discogs and sparked the idea to build a little tool for it.

 ## License

 [MIT License](LICENSE)